ai4os/ai4-docs/source/user/howto/develop-model.rst

 .. warning::

-    The deployments in the platform are created via Docker.
+    The deployments in the platform are created as Docker containers.
     Therefore some resources might not be properly virtualized like in a traditional Virtual Machine.
-    This means that standard commands for checking up resources might give you higher numbers than what is really available (ie. they give you the resources of the full node, not your single deployment).
+    This means that standard commands for checking up resources might give you higher numbers than what is really available (ie. they give you the resources of the full Virtual Machine where Docker is running, not the resources avaible to your individual Docker container).

     Standard commands: